v1peridae/hackadoro/README.md

 ### If You Notice Any Bugs...

 - Lmk!!
-You can do that by DMing me on discord @v1peridae.
+You can do that by DMing me on slack @louisa or discord @v1peridae.